-Home / Actions supported / Projects / Rice pathogenic microBIOME: focus on bacterial and fungal within-plant (...)
+Home / All Projects / Projects / Rice pathogenic microBIOME: focus on bacterial and fungal within-plant (...)

 Rice pathogenic microBIOME: focus on bacterial and fungal within-plant pathogen interactions in West Africa.